-Students are introduced to basic computer concepts, they will perform basic functions of file and program window management with Windows operating system; browse the web with Internet Explorer and/or other browsers; learn about cloud storage and syncing services such as Dropbox.
-SkyDrive, and Google Drive.
+Students are introduced to basic computer concepts, they will perform basic functions of file and program window management with Windows operating system; browse the web with Internet Explorer and/or other browsers; learn about cloud storage and syncing services such as Dropbox, SkyDrive, and Google Drive.
 They will learn to use MS Outlook to send and receive email, including attachments.
-Students will be introduced to the fundamentals and terms associated with computers and mobile devices, the Internet, programs and apps, digital safety and security FALL & SPRING Course Fee \$20.00
+Students will be introduced to the fundamentals and terms associated with computers and mobile devices, the Internet, programs and apps, digital safety and security Fall, Spring, Course Fee \$20.00 competencies and basic skills through hands-on application of an integrated software suite.
+The suite includes word processing, spreadsheet, database, and presentation graphics.
+Students will create, edit, manipulate and format basic documents and learn desktop publishing methods in the word processing program.
+Students will also demonstrate proficiency in the use of computerized spreadsheets including functions, formulas, filtering, data analysis, and creating charts.
+In addition, database software will be used to create, store, retrieve, query, filter, and analyze data while the presentation application will allow the student to express ideas using text, graphics, sound and video clips and create slides, outlines, speaker's notes, and audience handouts.
+Lesson projects, critical thinking activities, and realistic, comprehensive simulations are used to assess student learning.

-CAPP 131 BASIC MICROSOFT OFFICE
+CAPP 131 BASIC MS OFFICE